 In addition to his accounting background, he is an Associate Fellow of the Australian Institute of Management, a Fellow of the Australian Institute of Company Directors and is a registered Australian company auditor.

-- 220,000 ordinary shares, nil options - Mr Winduss is the Secretary and Chief Financial Officer of the Company. - United Overseas Australia Limited ASX Listed (since November 1995), UOA REIT BHD Bursa Malaysia Listed (since October 2008), UOA Development Bursa Malaysia Listed (since January 2011).
+Interest in Shares & Options - 220,000 shares Special Responsibilities - Mr Winduss is the Secretary and Chief Financial Officer of the Company.
+Directorships held in other listed entities United Overseas Australia Limited ASX Listed (since November 1995), UOA REIT BHD Bursa Malaysia Listed (since October 2008), UOA Development Bursa Malaysia Listed (since January 2011).
+Former directorships in other listed entities in past 3 years are: Nil.